TayKimmy/VSCodeProject/_posts/2022-09-06-AppLab-Quiz.md

 ## Home Page
 The home page will contain a button and a picture with the title.
-- When the button is clicked, the quiz beings.
+- When the button is clicked, the quiz begins.
 First question is shown.
 - The picture will contain the title of the quiz.

 ## Question 1